atelechev/astrocadre/doc/follow-up.md

 ### Next Steps

+* SV-009: - Extend UI controls:
-* SV-009: - Search control for constellation codes (extensible for other): centers the view on the typed constellation
+  * Search controls for constellation codes (and extensible for other): centers the view on the typed constellation
+  * Center screen sky coordinates output in the UI

 #### Major Features